10 Bizarre Fast-Food Items That Were Discontinued

 "I'd like this latte to taste a bit like chicken wings," said no one ever.
 While lattes made with beetroot or mushroom adaptogens are still riding the crest of their trend wave, this savory latte from Tim Horton's was understandably short-lived.
 In addition to the normal players like espresso and steamed milk, this creation also included Buffalo sauce flavor and a final sprinkling of Buffalo seasoning.

 Rule of thumb: If the name doesn't flow, it's not going to last.
-Exhibit A is this unfortunate 2012 hybrid from Cinnabon, the company that quickly learned they should stick to beloved sweet staples and leave savory to the pizza pros.
+Exhibit A is this unfortunate 2012 hybrid from Cinnabon, the company that quickly learned it should stick to beloved sweet staples and leave savory to the pizza pros.
 Luckily, their original cinnamon buns are so good that the public was willing to forgive them.
 Check out these 13 Foods That Were All the Rage in the '90s.

 Sure, it may just look like a normal burger on the surface.
 But that's exactly why this new "healthy" option was such a disappointment.
 McDonald's is one place that didn't need to get in on the low-fat trend of the '90s, and customers preferred tried-and-true Big Macs to this 91% fat-free burger made with beef and seaweed extract.

 This confusing name was Pizza Hut's fancy way of saying Chicago style–inspired pizza.
 It apparently took quite a long time to cook (probably because it's at least six times taller than an average pie) which goes against the concept of "fast food."
-Plus, with multiple layers of crust and fillings, it was more pizza lasagna than deep dish pie and seemed destined to leave you with a stomach ache.
+Plus, with multiple layers of crust and fillings, it was more pizza lasagna than deep-dish pie and seemed destined to leave you with a stomach ache.

 Fritos Chicken Enchilada Melt

 The name itself doesn't raise any red flags—until you add in the context that this was an offering at Subway, not Taco Bell.
-While it seems like every fast food place tries a chip-based menu item in order to earn their stripes, the combination of pulled chicken, melted cheddar, and Frito bits just didn't quite fit in with the "eat fresh" ethos.
+While it seems like every fast food place tries a chip-based menu item to earn their stripes, the combination of pulled chicken, melted cheddar, and Frito bits just didn't quite fit in with the "eat fresh" ethos.